juangw/osrs-progress-tracker/README.md

 # osrs-progress-tracker
 This package is intended to allow users to track their osrs experience progress.
-It is technically a wrapper of the official Runescape API [here](https://runescape.wiki/w/Application_programming_interface)
+It is technically a wrapper of the official Runescape API [here](https://runescape.wiki/w/Application_programming_interface).

+You can view the Swagger Doc for the API here: https://osrs-progress-tracker.herokuapp.com/docs#/

 # Setting up
 You can setup the repo for development with a virtual environment